Foot Health Check

 You may have been told that you have a condition called claudication.

-You healthcare team will often check for this by using a thin filament (monofilament) to assess whether the feeling in your is normal.
+You healthcare team will often check for this by using a thin filament (monofilament) to assess whether the feeling in your feet is normal.

 Your Foot Health Check results